 In a small bowl, combine water, yeast and sugar.
 Let sit for 5 minutes, or until slightly foamy.

 Using a sharp knife, slice three diagonal cuts across the top of each loaf.
 Cover loaves lightly with a towel.
-Let rise for 30-60 minutes (the longer, the better!).
+Let rise for 30-60 minutes.

 Preheat oven to 400 degrees F. Bake for 20-23 minutes, or until tops are lightly golden.